 The Washington Board of Rabbis demonstrated outside the Press Club, carrying placards such as "Zionism, Yes; Racism, No" and "Kahane Does Not Speak for Me."
 Rabbi Bruce Kahn of Temple Shalom in Chevy Chase, Maryland, told the Washington Jewish Week that even though the High Holiday season was the most hectic time of the year for rabbis, they felt it was necessary to speak out against Kahane, who is now "a serious factor that can't be passed off (and) ... a legitimate threat."

 There is no question that Kahane, who assured his press club audience that he fully expects to become Prime Minister of Israel, enjoys rising popularity not only in Israel but also in the United States.
-Kenneth Sidman of Boston, National Coordinator of the Kach Party in the U.S., told theWashington Report that Kach U.S.A. has 8,000 supporters, about 80 percent of whom are nonobservant Jews.
+Kenneth Sidman of Boston, National Coordinator of the Kach Party in the U.S., told theWashington Report on Middle East Affairs, that Kach U.S.A. has 8,000 supporters, about 80 percent of whom are nonobservant Jews.

 Expressing concern at the growth of Kahaneism in the U.S., Tom Smerling, in an Opinion piece in the Jewish Week, argues that American Jews can no longer afford to "carry on business as usual."
 They should instead, he urges, be "encouraging U.S. efforts to advance the peace process [in the Middle East]" and organizing a "Campaign for Democracy" to assist Israelis fighting Kahane and his racist credo.